wdawson/okta.github.io/_source/_posts/2017-10-19-build-a-preact-app-with-authentication.md

 {% img blog/build-a-preact-app-with-authentication/create-application-screen.png alt:"Create Application Screen" width:"700" %}{: .center-image }

 Choose "SPA" from the Platform buttons.
-[OpenID Connect](http://openid.net/connect/) will already be chosen for you.
 Click the "Next" button to create your application.

 This will take you to a screen to "Application Settings" page of the Create